palandlom/data-mart-filler/README.md

 # General description

-All phases of ETL-proccess to form/update data mart are performed by the application `filler` which is executable jar.
+All phases of ETL-proccess to form/update data mart are performed by the application `filler` which is packed in jar-file.

 `filler` can be executed from `./app` directory in the following modes:
 * `all` - multithread downloadind of the news from RSS-resourses to `./app/newsFiles/X_news` file - command `java -cp "./*" main.Main all`